NetApp

 NetApp, Inc. is an American data infrastructure company that provides unified data storage, integrated data services, and cloud operations (CloudOps) solutions to enterprise customers.
 The company is based in San Jose, California.
-It has ranked in the Fortune 500 from 2012 to 2021.
+It was ranked in the Fortune 500 from 2012 to 2021.
 Founded in 1992 with an initial public offering in 1995, NetApp offers cloud data services for management of applications and data both online and physically.